Rid7/Rid7/README.md

 <div align="center">

-💡 *Always learning, always growing*
+💡 *Parameter tuning and more than parameter tuning*

 </div>